Movietone Act:

 Based on the 1907 song by Egbert Van Alstyne, with lyrics by Harry Williams.
 The clock strikes three—a dog leaves a party after telling them goodnight, but gets in a mess with his shadow while passing through a graveyard.
 He tries to fight it off and escape, but the shadow sticks him to the ground, and causes him to lose his nose.

-Murray introduces the bouncing ball: "When spirits squeak and specters creak and skeletons growl and groan, when gruesome hosts of spooks and ghosts [crop?] out of the ground and moan.
-When the goblin's out to get your skin and make it into a shroud, the only way to scare 'em is to sing out loud."
+Murray introduces the bouncing ball: "When spirits squeak and specters creak and skeletons growl and groan, when gruesome hosts of spooks and ghosts crop out of the ground and moan.
+When the goblin's out to get your skin and make it into a shroud, the only way to scare 'em is to sing out loud!"
 James Stanley also contributes to the introduction, "[The] way to scare most anything is to sing out loud!"
-He sings lead in the first verse, and solos in a drunken voice during the first chorus.
+Murray sings lead in the first verse, and solos in a drunken voice during the first chorus.
 Walter Van Brunt solos in the second verse.

-Murray recorded "I'm Afraid to Come Home in the Dark" for Columbia, Edison, Victor, and Zonophone in 1907 and 1908.
+Murray recorded "I'm Afraid to Come Home in the Dark" for Columbia, Edison, Victor, and Zonophone between 1907 and 1908.

 Talkartoons: